fboes/small-php-helpers/README.md

 * SuperPDO: Gently improves functionality of PDO, see http://www.php.net/manual/en/book.pdo.php
 * XmlEncode & HtmlEncode: Convert PHP structures into output; you may alos want to look at json_encode
 * Messages: Collect status messages from your controller for output to the user
+* Form: Quick forms including validation
+* Tester: Simple unit test in case PhpUnit is not deployable

 Author:      Frank Boës <info@3960.org>